Chris Reeve: Custom knifemaking

 Reeve founded Chris Reeve Knives (CRK) in 1984.

 Early in Reeve’s career, he engaged in making custom knives.
 Today, Reeve still makes custom knives as time allows.

 These custom pieces are of his own design, although sometimes there is a cultural influence – often European or Japanese.

 Reeve’s custom knives include folding knives with uncommon locking mechanisms, daggers and other fixed blade knives of unique styling, and table cutlery.
 Reeve uses exotic materials, frequently inlaying gold, pearl or unusual types of wood into titanium or wooden handles to create an interesting contrast of color and texture.

 He learned much of his knowledge of wood from his father who, as a young man, collected stumps and root sections.

 Retirement

 In 2014, Reeve retired and was inducted into the Blade Magazine Hall of Fame in 2015.

 Significant inventions

 One Piece concept

 The concept of a fixed blade, hollow handled knife, with both the handle and blade milled from a single billet of steel.

 Lock 45

 A folding knife lock, formed by a lock bar with recesses containing 45 degree angles mating with the rear of the blade.

 The lock bar / blade interface serves as both the blade stop and the lock mechanism.

 Helix Lock

-A modification of the Opinel folding knife ferrel lock, which enables one-handed opening and closing.
+A modification of the Opinel folding knife ferrule lock, which enables one-handed opening and closing.